-Alexa’s capabilities keep on growing, and the latest new feature for UK users is voice calling and messaging.
-It’s a service that’s been available in the US for a little while, and things are slightly different in the UK.
+Alexa’s capabilities keep on growing, and the latest big feature is voice calling and messaging.
+It’s been available in the US for a little while, and things are slightly different in the UK.
 So here we’ll explain what you can do with it and how to call and send messages using Alexa.

 What is Alexa calling and messaging?

 The idea is simple: you say “Alexa, call Lewis’s Echo”.
-Lewis’s Echo will tell him that “Jim is calling” and he can choose to accept or reject the call by saying “Answer” or “Ignore”.
+The recipient's Echo will tell him that “Jim is calling” and he can choose to accept or reject the call by saying “Answer” or “Ignore”.

 Since an Echo is a hands-free device with a speaker and microphones, it works like any speakerphone, but this does mean anyone nearby can hear your conversation.

 These calls are free because they use your broadband connection, just like Skype.

 Added in March 2018 is the ability to make calls within the Alexa app.
 This means you can easily call (or message) people on a Fire, Android and iOS tablet.

 As the Fire HD 10 has hands-free Alexa, you can place a call to or send a quick voice message by simply asking Alexa.
 It's also now possible to enable Drop In within the app for when you want to quickly connect with other Echo devices in your home.

 For the messaging part, you can say “Alexa, send Lewis a message”.
 She will ask what message to send, and you then dictate it to her.

 The message will be turned into text, and when Lewis sees a yellow ring indicating a new message on his Echo he can say “Alexa, play my messages” and she will read out the message using text-to-speech conversion.